Notes on Atomic Design

 Folder structure

 Our atomic components are separated and named based on asset type.
-HTML, Less, and JavaScript for each component are in separate directories.
+HTML, SCSS, and JavaScript for each component are in separate directories.

 HTML